October 3rd – 5th, 2022

 Following the main findings and recommendations below, the report takes up the conference proceedings, beginning with the opening plenary sessions that set the context for the working group deliberations, including lessons from the war in Ukraine.
 The report then summarises the outcomes of the six working groups.
 Appendices contain the full working group reports.

-You can download the remainder of the report below…
+You can download the report below…